jackyzha0/jackyzha0.github.io/content/thoughts/cognitive-sciences/multiple-realization.md

         -   feedforward → linear relationships
         -   sigmoid → non-linear
         -   what other solution spaces are we missing
+-   do we necessarily need human intelligence for machine intelligence? most likely not: [multiple-realization](thoughts/cognitive-sciences/multiple-realization.md)

 constraining solution space with human heuristics